 These pictures have been taken during the 2004 transit.

-The passage will look slightly different when be observed from different sites on earth: These so called parallax effects are due to the fact that Venus is not as far from Earth as the Sun.
+The passage looked slightly different when be observed from different sites on earth: These so called parallax effects are due to the fact that Venus is not as far from Earth as the Sun.
 Therefore, measurements of the effect allow the derivation of the distances of Venus and the Sun.

 1. Simultaneously photographing Venus in front of the Sun